Your Rights and Responsibilities

 In Child and Youth Mental Health counselling/psychotherapy programs it is important to note that a child/youth can provide direct consent regardless of age if they:

-• Have the capacity to understand what the treatment involves;
+- Have the capacity to understand what the service involves;

-• Are aware of the risks of consenting;
+- Are aware of the benefits of consenting to service;

-• Are aware of the benefits of treatment.
+- Are aware of the risks of consenting to service.

 A capable child/youth also has the right to decide who will be given access to their personal health information, including parents/guardians.